gitbucket/gitbucket/README.md

 Release Notes
 -------------
 ### 4.7.1 - 28 Nov 2016
-- Bug fix: group repositories are now shown in the your repositories list on the sidebar
+- Bug fix: group repositories are not shown in the your repositories list on the sidebar
 - Small performance improvement of the dashboard

 ### 4.7 - 26 Nov 2016